Otago Regional Council is re-establishing liaison groups for Otago flood protection and drainage schemes starting with those in the Lower Taieri.

 ORC will also continue to actively engage with mana whenua on key issues relating to these schemes, allowing participation in decision-making, and support in the development of capability.

+Nominations will be called for by the liaison group as positions are available or when terms end.
 Nominations are open to everyone who lives in the scheme area.

 ORC owns and manages several other flood protection schemes and drainage schemes as well as a combined flood protection and drainage scheme.